 Unlike four-cylinder from Honda or Ford, Toyota’s four-cylinder engines generally aren’t modified.
 Their engines are designed solely for efficiency and really nothing more.

-The 2AZ-FE in the Scion tC had an optional supercharger which raised power output to around 250 horsepower.
+The 2AZ-FE in the Scion tC had an optional supercharger that raised the power output to around 250 horsepower.
 The 2AZ-FE does feature piston oil squirters which is a very nice feature to have when forced induction is introduced to an engine.

 The pistons are the first component to fail when increasing power.
 With an aftermarket bottom end and a larger supercharger, the little 2AZ-FE can reach up to 400+ horsepower.

-The FSE version of the 2AZ features Toyota’s direct injection system, combined with a higher compression ratio the power output was increased to 161 horsepower and 170 lb-ft.
+The FSE version of the 2AZ features Toyota’s direct injection system, and when combined with the increased compression ratio, the power output was increased to 161 horsepower and 170 lb-ft.

 This version of the 2AZ didn’t see much use and was only installed in the Toyota Avensis.